Home/Blog/Lifestyle/Food & Nutrition/Foods to Eat During Pregnancy: A Guide to a Healthy Diet for Expecting Moms

 Which five fruits should be avoided during pregnancy?

 While most fruits are safe to consume during pregnancy, it is advisable to avoid unpasteurised fruit juices and certain exotic fruits like papaya, pineapple, and raw mango, as they may cause uterine contractions or allergic reactions in some women.
+Check out the guidance on the topic of pineapple during pregnancy.

 What happens if you don’t take folic acid during pregnancy?